 Section 1.
 Organizational Meeting

-The Board of Trustees shall hold a regular annual organizational meeting during the second week of September at which it shall elect officers as necessary from among its voting members and the Chair shall appoint the members and designate the chairs of the standing committees.
+The Board of Trustees shall hold a regular annual organizational meeting during July at which it shall elect officers as necessary from among its voting members and the Chair shall appoint the members and designate the chairs of the standing committees.
 Such officers shall include a Chair, Vice Chair and Secretary who shall begin two-year terms upon election and shall serve until their successors are elected or until they are removed with or without cause from office by a vote of the Board.
 No two offices may be held by the same person and no officer shall serve more than two consecutive two-year terms in a given office.
 Vacancies in any office shall be filled in the same manner as the original election for the unexpired term only.
 The Board may elect such other officers as it may from time to time require.

 Section 2.
 Meetings